-Opioids are medications that relieve pain.
+- Prescription opioids are medications that relieve pain.
 They are intended to treat moderate to severe pain and are often prescribed after surgery, an injury, or for health conditions like cancer.
+Common types of prescription opioids are oxycodone (OxyContin), hydrocodone (Vicodin), morphine and methadone.

 - Let your doctor know if you have a history of substance use disorder or a mental health disorder.